Algorithmic idealism: what should you believe to experience next?: Predictions of algorithmic idealism

-However, the above result hinges on an important assumption: that the other agent's self state is complex enough to make universal induction infer probabilistic world $W$ from it.
-If this is not the case (in particular, in the bit model, if $K(x)\ll K(\mathbf{P}_{\rm 3rd})$), then we will in general have $\mathbf{P}_{\rm 1st}(y|x)\not\approx \mathbf{P}_{\rm 3rd}(y|x)$.
+The result of the previous subsection hinges on an important assumption: that the other agent Bob's self state is complex enough to make universal induction infer Alice's probabilistic world $W$ from it, so that it is also Bob's world.
+If this is not the case (in particular, in the bit model, if $K(x)\ll K(\mathbf{P}_{\rm 3rd})$, where $x$ is Bob's current self state, see~\cite{Mueller2020}), then we will in general have $\mathbf{P}_{\rm 1st}(y|x)\not\approx \mathbf{P}_{\rm 3rd}(y|x)$.
 Then we have an extremely counterintuitive phenomenon: the agent will be a \textit{probabilistic changeling}\footnote{In earlier work such as~\cite{Mueller2020}, probabilistic changelings have been called \textit{probabilistic zombies}, but this seems to convey the wrong types of intuitions, hence the change of name.}.
-In medieval European superstition, the changeling was an infant that was foisted on a recent mother by a demonic being in exchange for her own child with the intention of harassing and harming people.
-To see why this is sort of a fitting (albeit limited) analogy, consider the following example.
+In medieval European superstition, the changeling was an infant that was foisted on a recent mother by a demonic being in exchange for her own child with the intention of harassing and harming people; while the mother \textit{thought} she would have her own child at home, it was \textit{actually} some other being.
+To see why this is sort of a fitting (albeit limited and morbid) analogy, consider the following example.